 Here’s how the variation looked like:

-PayU is a leading fin-tech company that enabled businesses across India to accept and manage payments online.
+PayU is a leading fin-tech company that enables businesses across India to accept and manage payments online.
 As a payment facilitator, it is crucial for Payu to have a simple, intuitive, and convenient checkout process.
 But, their Checkout page statistics showcased a very different story.
-The company witnessed a lot drop-offs on the page, which typically impacted heavily on their sales and revenues.
+The company witnessed a lot of drop-offs on the page, which typically impacted heavily on their sales and revenues.

 PayU’s old checkout page asked users to input their email address and phone number to complete the purchase as local laws mandated the company to share the final payment receipt with the user post the purchase.

-Basis this insight, PayU decided to run an A/B test and check whether removing email address field would increase their conversions.
+Basis this insight, PayU decided to run an A/B test and check whether removing the email address field would increase their conversions.

 Here’s how the control looked like: